 The more citations a journal is able to generate from each issue, the higher the impact factor.
-For editors who are open to ways of “juicing” that number, adding citations to an article under the guise of the peer review process is a remarkably deft way of manipulating the number of citations.
+There are some editors who are open to ways of “juicing” that number.
+They can add citations to an article under the guise of the peer review process.
+This remarkably deft way of manipulating the number of citations is called citation stacking.
+The journal editors and authors who practice citation stacking form the citation cartels.
 Similar tactics have earned the label of coercive citation, where an editor makes the addition of extra citations (often with tenuous relevance to the topic of the paper) a requirement for publication.

 A Power Play

 As an early stage researcher, your primary aim is to build a track record of publications.
 The journal editors often exercise considerable control on article publication.
 They determine how and which articles get published in each issue.
 A family of journals owned by the same publishing company can take the coercive citation model to the extreme.
 They cite both themselves and each other to aggressively promote their respective impact factors.
 In Thomson Reuters’ (TR’s) 2013 Journal Citation Report (JCR), several such anomalies in citations were discovered.
 This led to the suppression of 37 journals for questionable citation activity, and banning 66 journals completely for citation stacking after TR’s new algorithm flagged the anomaly.